bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/tutorials2b.md

 # this disable slow operations but errors if you use one of them
 CUDA.allowscalar(false)

-# type used for the arrays, can be Float32 is GPU requires it
+# type used for the arrays, can be Float32 if GPU requires it
 TY = Float64

 # put the AF = Array{TY} instead to make the code on the CPU